-- Self Assessment payments on account due in July 2020 may be delayed until 31 January 2021, with an option to pay in instalments if you are unable to pay in full on that date.
+- Self-Assessment payments on account due in July 2020 may be delayed until 31 January 2021, with an option to pay in instalments if you are unable to pay in full on that date.

 - Other payments, such as PAYE, may be delayed if you cannot pay them because of coronavirus.
 You should contact the HMRC coronavirus helpline to request an extension.

 Section 82(1) of the Coronavirus Act 2020 provides that ‘a right of re-entry or forfeiture, under a relevant business tenancy, for non-payment of rent may not be enforced, by action or otherwise, during the relevant period’.
-The relevant period ends on 30 June 2020 and is subject to review.
+The relevant period ended on 30 June 2020 and has subsequently been extended to 31 December 2020

 For business tenants, this is a welcome but temporary relief.
 Rent is still due and most leases provide for interest on late payment of rent.
 Getting a fair and proportionate balance between the interests of tenants and landlords is an extremely difficult task given the variety of resources, borrowings and interests of the parties.

 For the time being, landlords and tenants are advised to talk: it is in everyone’s interests to reach a fair compromise: for the tenant to remain in business and for the landlord to retain an income from its premises.
 As with any negotiations, it is good to know the worse case scenario and if would like to review your lease or your proposals in more detail, please do not hesitate to contact us.